Updated September 2020

 This is the most important of all the elements.
 A theme like stripes, or a colour makes it easy for you to flat lay, as it already will look visually pleasing.
 And good product is super important, for obvious reasons.

-What are things to try and avoid when flat laying?
+What to avoid when taking a flat lay photo?

 I try to avoid different heights, especially using tall items.
 This creates dominating shadows (not great).
 I also try to avoid product that just doesn’t fit.
 Sometimes clients love to put in as much product as possible, but if it doesn’t look great, suggest another solution.